railz-ai/railz-uikit/README.md

 ### Development - Build Your Packages

-We use [lerna](https://github.com/lerna/lerna) and Yarn Workspaces(classic) to handle the monorepo structure.

-To build and test your components locally, you can:
- - Link your artifacts (the built packages), by linking packages.
- - Use the Docs playground, to test locally with a simpler setup.

-For both alternatives, start with the following steps:
+Start with the following steps:

 1. Clone this [repository](https://github.com/railz-ai/railz-uikit.git)
 2. Install the dependencies of the packages with `yarn install`
 3. Build the packages with `yarn build`

    > Note: you can build specific groups of packages to increase performance, take a look at the scripts in the `package.json` file.

+You will notice that we use [lerna](https://github.com/lerna/lerna) and Yarn Workspaces(classic) to handle the monorepo structure.

+Now, to build and test your components locally, you can:
+ - Link your artifacts (the built packages), by linking packages.
+ - Use the Docs playground, to test locally with a simpler setup.

 ### Development - Using Linked Packages